NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The **Dataset Manager** is a powerful module that provides a simplified, intuitive interface for managing datasets backed by NetApp ONTAP storage.
 It presents datasets as plain directories on your local filesystem while leveraging the full power of ONTAP under the hood — instant clones, point-in-time snapshots, and space efficiency — all through a clean Python API purpose-built for data scientists and data engineers.

+> **Note:** The Dataset Manager only supports NetApp AFX, AFF, FAS, Amazon FSx for NetApp ONTAP, Cloud Volumes ONTAP, and ONTAP Select.
+It does not support Azure NetApp Files (ANF) or Google Cloud NetApp Volumes (GCNV).

 ➡️ See the [Dataset Manager README](docs/dataset_manager_readme.md) to get started.

 ## Compatibility